 The Dead Sea

 I’m not the bucket list type; however, The Dead Sea seems like a place that should be on mine.
 It’s the lowest place on Earth after all.
 I have to say, I was never so excited to go someplace and never quite as disappointed in it after getting there.
-The Dead Sea is in fact disappearing in large amounts on a daily basis.
+The Dead Sea is, in fact, disappearing in large amounts on a daily basis.

-The area where the hotels are located is in fact all man-made.
+The area where the hotels are located is all man-made.
 If you believe in global warming, then you might blame the disappearance on that.
 If you want to visit the Dead Sea, you need to get there soon, as it will not last forever.

-While traveling through the Judean Dessert, Masada is a must-see destination.
+While traveling through the Judean Desert, Masada is a must-see destination.
 Masada is a rugged natural fortress, of majestic beauty, surrounded by the beige colored desert and overlooking the salty blues and greens of the Dead Sea.

 It is a symbol of the ancient kingdom of Israel, its violent destruction and the last stand of Jewish patriots in the face of the Roman army, in 73 A.D.
 The camps, fortifications and attack ramp that encircle the monument constitute the most complete Roman siege works surviving to the present day.